rjweise/BiathlonAPI/README.md

 The reason for posting this code on Github is mostly to store it somewhere for my own backup, as well as making it available to someone else trying to use R to load this data.
 I should also note my R skills are pretty low, and I am certain that the script could be written more efficient.
 But for now, it works for my purpose!

+Here's a webpage with a more detailed explanation of the code: https://rjweise.rstudio.cloud/8d78a5a734a945298359d4f4c82d7df9/file_show?path=%2Fcloud%2Fproject%2FBiathlonNotebook.nb.html

 If you have a ny comments or questions, please reach out on Twitter: @rjweise RJ